LSEG-API-Samples/Article.EMA.Java.ChainExpander/README.md

 ### Change the service name and DACS user name if need be

-The *ChainStepByStepExample.java* file of the *_ValueAddObjectsForEMA_* contains two hardcoded values that you may want to change depending on your the TREP or Elektron platform you use.
+*_ValueAddObjectsForEMA_* contains two hardcoded values that you may want to change depending on RTDS (formerly TREP) or Refinitiv Real-Time platform you use.
 These values indicate:

 * The **service name** used to subscribe to chains records: The hardcoded value is "ELEKTRON_DD".
 This value can be changed.